researchsoft/website/CONTRIBUTING.md

 the mouse, or a keyboard button or a programming command in an IDE or GitHub browser.
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable text or code.
+Include links to files or GitHub projects, or copy/paste text or code.
-* **Describe the behavior you observed after followig the steps** and point out the exact problem in that behaviour/output.
+* **Describe the behavior you observed after following the steps** and point out the exact problem in that behaviour/output.
 * **Explain what behaviour you expected to see instead and why**.
 * **Include screenshots or animated GIF/video** which show how you followed the steps and clearly demonstrate the problem in the output you observe.